carlbordum/datatyping/README.md

 ## Justification
-Type checking is not very pythonic.
+But type checking is not pythonic at all!
+Nope, but let's try to justify this lib:
 - Explicit is better than implicit.
 - Readability counts.
 - Unlike most dynamic languages, you can't do `'a' + 1` in Python, because it could cause unwanted errors another place, later in your code.
 This prevents the same.

-## Examples
+## Features
+### Basics
 ``` python
 >>> from datatyping import validate
 >>> # Working with lists